SerEgoroff/onlinesales.core/README.md

 <a id="overview-solution-structure"></a>
 ### Overview of the Solution Structure

-* `OnlineSales` located at /src/OnlineSales folder is the core project which consists of reusable core functionalities described in [Project Overview](#overview).
+* `SalesPro` located at /src/SalesPro folder is the core project which consists of reusable core functionalities described in [Project Overview](#overview).

-* `OnlineSales.Tests` located at /tests/OnlineSales.Tests folder is the project which consists of automated unit and integration test suite for `OnlineSales` core project.
+* `SalesPro.Tests` located at /tests/SalesPro.Tests folder is the project which consists of automated unit and integration test suite for `SalesPro` core project.

 * `docker-compose` folder contains the .yml files to spin up docker containers to provide database and logging services for development and testing environments.